Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

-\subsection{BetaShape wave functions}
+\subsubsection{BetaShape wave functions}

-The relativistic electron wave functions in BetaShape are determined following essentially the method of Behrens and Bühring [\onlinecite{Behrens82}], as described in detail in [\onlinecite{Mougeot19},\onlinecite{Mougeot14}].
-A neutral atom is considered, which orbitals are filled in following the Madelung rule.
-The Coulomb potential of the nucleus is modeled from a uniformly charged sphere and a screened potential parameterized on Dirac-Hartree-Fock-Slater self-consistent results from [\onlinecite{Salvat87}].
-For the bound states, an exchange potential is added that includes a constant prefactor.
-This prefactor is adjusted in order to force the convergence procedure to tabulated atomic energies.
+The relativistic electron wave functions in BetaShape are determined following essentially the method of Behrens and Bühring \cite{Behrens82}, as described in detail in Refs. \cite{Mougeot19,Mougeot14}.
+Consider a neutral atom whose orbitals are filled according to Madelung's rule.
+The potential created by the nucleus is modeled by that of a uniformly charged sphere, while the one produced by the bound electrons is constructed from the self-consistent Dirac-Hartree-Fock-Slater model described in Ref. \cite{Salvat87}.
+For bound states, an exchange potential is added that includes a constant prefactor.
+The latter is adjusted in order to force the convergence procedure to tabulated atomic energies.

-As underlined by Vatai in [\onlinecite{Vatai70}], the vacancy created in a subshell by the capture process has a significant influence on all the orbitals.
-This hole effect is corrected employing first-order time-independent perturbation theory [\onlinecite{Mougeot18}], as proposed by Vatai.
+As underlined by Vatai in Ref. \cite{Vatai70}, the vacancy created in a subshell by the capture process has a significant influence on all the orbitals.
+This hole effect is corrected employing first-order time-independent perturbation theory \cite{Mougeot18}, as proposed by Vatai.

-The tabulated atomic energies from Desclaux [\onlinecite{Desclaux73}] for relativistic single electrons were used in a first study [\onlinecite{Mougeot18}].
-However, comparison with a selection of experimental values showed that the accuracy of the atomic wave functions was not sufficient to distinguish between Bahcall and Vatai models of overlap and exchange correction.
-In a second study [\onlinecite{Mougeot19}], atomic energies from Kotochigova et al. [\onlinecite{Kot97}] recommended on the NIST website [\onlinecite{NIST09}] were considered.
-They had been determined for a point charge nucleus using the relativistic local-density approximation, including some electron correlations.
-Good agreement was found with experimental values and as expected, Vatai model of overlap and exchange, corrected for shaking, was found to be more accurate than Bahcall model.
+The tabulated Dirac-Fock binding energies from Desclaux \cite{Desclaux73} were used in a first study \cite{Mougeot18}.
+However, comparison with a selection of experimental values showed that the accuracy of the electronic wave functions was not sufficient to distinguish between Bahcall and Vatai models of overlap and exchange correction.
+In a second study \cite{Mougeot19}, binding energies from Kotochigova \textit{et al.} \cite{Kot97} recommended on the NIST website \cite{NIST09} were considered.
+They were determined using a point-charge model to describe the nucleus potential and using the relativistic local density approximation, including electronic correlation.
+Good agreement with the experimental data was found and, as expected, the Vatai overlap and exchange model, corrected for shaking proved to be more accurate than the Bahcall one.

+It is clear that this method for determining the electronic wave functions is inconsistent.
+First, because a realistic model must use an extended charge distribution to describe the nucleus, whereas Kotochigova's approach uses a point-charge distribution.
+Second, because no correlation is included in the adjusted potential of BetaShape (adjustment via the constant prefactor of the exchange potential).
+Finally, the method used to obtain changes due to hole creation is approximate, since it is based on a perturbative approach.